-Despite its growing popularity, the general public still has lots to learn about marijuana.
+Despite its growing popularity, the general public still has a lot to learn about marijuana.
 For example, few understand the chemical reasons why cannabis has to be heated – or decarboxylated – before consumption.

 Let’s just say that if you were to consume a bag of raw weed, the effects would be very minimal.
 Decarboxylation converts the major phytocannabinoids in cannabis (THC and CBD) into active molecular forms that can influence our bodies’ neurotransmitters.
 In fact, without decarboxylation, marijuana would possess few – if any – of its medical and recreational properties.